 4. Configuration & Monitoring

-When using the VE.Can connection, the VM-3P75CT will be automatically detected once connected to the VE.Can port and properly terminated.
-Ensure that the VE.Can profile of the GX device's VE.Can port, to which the VM-3P75CT is connected, is configured to 250 kbit/s
+When using a VE.Can connection, the VM-3P75CT is automatically detected once connected to the VE.Can port and properly terminated.
+Ensure that the VE.Can profile of the GX device’s VE.Can port is set to 250 kbit/s.

-When using the Ethernet connection, the VM-3P75CT is automatically recognised by the GX device.
+When using an Ethernet connection, the VM-3P75CT is automatically recognised by the GX device.

 VictronConnect configuration and monitoring

-There are two options to connect to the VM-3P75CT using VictronConnect from a mobile device, laptop or PC:
+There are two ways to connect to the VM-3P75CT with VictronConnect from a mobile device, laptop, or PC:

-Direct via Ethernet using the Modbus/UDP connection in the local network
+Directly via Ethernet using the Modbus/UDP connection in the local network.

-Or by using VictronConnect-Remote (VC-R) remotely via either VE.Can or Modbus/UDP (requires the GX device connected to the VRM Portal)
+Remotely via VictronConnect-Remote (VC-R), using either VE.Can or Modbus/UDP (requires the GX device to be connected to the VRM Portal).

-The VM-3P75CT supports Instant Readout of key data (total power and power per phase) at a glance directly from the Device list (1) in VictronConnect.
-This works via a local network connection and VictronConnect-Remote (VC-R).
+The VM-3P75CT supports Instant Readout of key data (total power and power per phase) directly from the Device list (1) in VictronConnect.
+This works via both a local network connection and VictronConnect-Remote (VC-R).

-Tapping on the cog wheel in the top right corner of the Status- or Energy page will take you to the Settings page, from where the network settings and the configuration of the meter are made.
+Tapping the cog wheel in the top-right corner of the Status or Energy page opens the Settings page.
+From here, you can adjust the network settings and configure the meter.

 The Settings menu (4) includes the following options:

-Role: (8) Set this to Grid meter, PV inverter, Generator or AC load, depending on which appliances you want to measure.
+Role: (8) Set this to Grid meter, PV inverter, Generator, AC load, EV charger, or Heat pump, depending on the appliances you want to measure.

-Phase Configuration: (7) If the VM-3P75CT is installed single-phase, set it to Only L1.
-For a 3-phase installation, set it to 3-phase.
-For a split-phase installation set it to Split phase.
+Phase Configuration: (7) For single-phase installation, set to Only L1.
+For three-phase installation, set to 3-phase.
+For split-phase installation, set to Split phase.

 Energy registration method: (10) Default: Vector.
 Energy registration methods vary by country.
 Consult your energy supplier to confirm the method used in your region.